Integration tests are executed by

 skip/rhel- Skip tests on RHEL.

-skip/docker- Skip tests when running on a Docker container
+skip/docker- Skip tests when running in a Docker container.

 Aliases can be used to skip Python major versions using one of the following: